renelindsay/Vulkan-WSIWindow/README.md

 WSIWindow provides member functions for setting the window width, height, position and title.
 These dimensions only apply to Linux and Windows, but are ignored on Android.
 However, right after window creation, the OnResizeEvent callback will be triggered, to return the actual window dimensions.

-The "GetSurface" member function takes a VkInstance as input (from CInstance), and returns a CSurface instance, which contains the VkSurfaceKHR of the window.
+The "GetSurface()" member function takes a VkInstance as input (from CInstance), and returns a CSurface instance, which contains the VkSurfaceKHR of the window.
 CSurface also provides the CanPresent() funtion, which wraps the `vkGetPhysicalDeviceSurfaceSupportKHR` function.
 When creating a Vulkan queue, use CanPresent() to check if the queue family can present to this surface.
 Alternatively, WSIWindow also contains a similar CanPresent() member function, which wraps the set of `vkGetPhysicalDevice***PresentationSupportKHR` funcions, and can be used to check queue compatibility BEFORE creating the VkSurfaceKHR.